RuiLiFeng/Deep-Generative-Projection/README.md

 ```

 ## Dataset
+### The E-Shop Fashion (ESF) Dataset
 - The ESF dataset now can be downloaded from [here](https://mailustceducn-my.sharepoint.com/:f:/g/personal/frl1996_mail_ustc_edu_cn/EpNhuXT-hS5FstHNlv3TeJQBeJYzG0hKkPUgeZ-IO9-zww?e=DBYohK)
+- The E-Shop Fashion (ESF) dataset consists of 180,000 clothing model images from the Internet.
+The images are all cropped to the region between jaw and thigh, and resized to the resolution of 512 × 512.

+### The Commercial Model Image (CMI) Dataset
-- The CMI (Commercial Model Image) dataset cannot be released completely according to the copyright and the privacy issues.
+- The CMI dataset cannot be released completely according to the copyright and the privacy issues.
 However we are trying to offer a small part for testing.
 As the CMI dataset is only a benchmark for evaluating our method, users may choose other public datasets (VTON, DeepFashion) for test.

 ## Dataset Preprocess
 The data are organized as follows.
 Note each model contains a **model_info directory**, which contains cropped model image and corresponding parsing info.
 Each model has multiple **cloth directories**, which contains cloth img, cloth parse, coarse aligned img, and the resudial mask.